JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf)

 ## Release notes
+* Version 5.1.4 - 04 Mar 2022
+    * Fixed ArraySerialization handling
+    * Added check for invalid rate limit configured for a request

 * Version 5.1.3 - 01 Mar 2022
     * Fixed some issues in websocket reconnection, should be more robust now
     * Prevent duplicate data reading on error in rest request